 Special Diet Notes: Vegan Matzah Toffee

-By ingredients, this recipe is dairy-free / non-dairy, egg-free, nut-free, peanut-free, optionally soy-free, vegan / plant-based, and vegetarian.
+By ingredients, this recipe is dairy-free / non-dairy, egg-free, optionally nut-free, peanut-free, optionally soy-free, vegan, plant-based, and vegetarian.

 For gluten-free vegan matzah toffee, use gluten-free matzo-style squares – yes, they do exist!

-- Let the matzah toffee cool at room temperature until it has completely solidified.
-Break into pieces, and store in an airtight container.
+- Let the matzah toffee cool to room temperature, leaving it undisturbed until it has completely solidified.
+Break into pieces and store in an airtight container.